Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Introduction

-One approach towards addressing this problem is to control the number of mixture components through an appropriate prior.
-However, trying to induce interpretability in this indirect fashion can make model specification quite challenging, especially in nonparametric applications where the number of components depends on the dataset size.
-Further, this approach is still sensitive to any misspecification of the form of the individual components.
-Another approach is to use more flexible (e.g.\ nonparametric) densities for each component of a mixture model~\citep{gassiat2017mixtures}, though once again this raises problems with model specification, identifiability and computation.
-A more modern approach is to directly address the problem of overlapping clusters, enforcing diversity through {repulsive priors}.
-Here, rather than being sampled independently from the base measure, component locations are jointly sampled from a prior distribution that penalizes realizations where components are situated too close to each other.
+A recent and popular approach addresses this problem by jointly sampling all component parameters from a \emph{repulsive prior} that penalizes configurations with components situated too close to each other.
 Such priors typically draw from the point process literature, examples including Gibbs point processes~\citep{stoyan1987stochastic} and determinantal point processes~\citep{hough2006determinantal, lavancier2015determinantal}.
-Mixture models built on such priors have been shown to provide simpler, clearer and more interpretable results, often without too much loss of predictive performance~\citep{petralia2012repulMix, xu2016bayesian, bianchini2018determinantal}.
-Nevertheless, they present computational challenges, since the repulsive models often involve normalization constants that are intractable to evaluate.
+Mixture models with repulsion have been shown to provide simpler, clearer and more interpretable results, often without too much loss of predictive performance~\citep{petralia2012repulMix, xu2016bayesian, bianchini2018determinantal, beraha25}.
+Nevertheless, they present computational challenges, often involving intractable normalization constants or reversible-jump algorithms.